wmde/wikibase-release-pipeline/docs/adr/0002-tarball-hosting.md

 #### pros:

-- Seems to be the goto place for mediawiki extensions
+- Seems to be the goto place for MediaWiki extensions

 #### cons:

 - Looking through the code we would need to adapt it to serve our needs which might be undesired.
+- Does not align with our needs of simple a hosting space for artifacts.
+- Does not support other software than MediaWiki extensions (WDQS, WDQS ui etc.)

 ---